Glory Days (Little Mix album): Critical reception

 The Guardian called the album "chart pop perfection" and went on to describe the message of the album as "substantial as Girl Power once was".
 AllMusic stated that Glory Days "finds the group delivering a set of hooky, smartly crafted songs that balance swaggering, '60s-style R&B with stylish, electronic-tinged dance-pop".
 They also added that "Little Mix's vocal grit and sassy group chemistry make Glory Days such a celebratory album".

 In another positive review, Digital Spy wrote, "Little Mix have put together their most personal album yet, without sacrificing big hooks, a mainstream pop sensibility and plenty of sassy attitude."
 The article continued by saying "Glory Days hears four young women come together with a very real bond, making their message all the more believable."
+At the end of 2016 the website considered Glory Days to be the 12th best album of the year.

 The Evening Standard praised Little Mix for surviving with their fourth studio album, writing "Glory Days mostly sticks to their winning formula", and adding that "the foursome have carved out a pop niche for themselves".

-Evening Standard gave the album a positive review stating "the foursome have carved out a pop niche for themselves, so the really rather good You Gotta Not and Oops have a finger-clicking Fifties feel and there’s a hint of edge to the delightfully fierce Power.
-Little Mix are as fun as pop gets in 2016.

-Digital Spy considered Glory Days the 12th best album of the year.
-Time Out went on to say that the album "has already earned its super-confident title", with the chart-topping single "Shout Out to My Ex" and added that "Little Mix sing brilliantly and sound like they’re having a ball.
+The album was included by the newspaper as one of the best albums to buy as a Christmas present "for teen queens".
+Time Out said that the album "has already earned its super-confident title", with the chart-topping single "Shout Out to My Ex" and added that "Little Mix sing brilliantly and sound like they’re having a ball.
 Long may their glory days continue".